proteinreport/proteinreport.org/content/events/plant-based-foods-and-alternative-proteins-summit/index.md

 weight: 5000
 uuid: 8649
 ---
-<p>As the world's industries and governmental bodies are seeking novel and sustainable solutions, the supply and demand for protein alternative products is more relevant than ever.
-We are providing a multifunctional platform for foodservice professionals to discuss and share revolutionary insights as well as to address recent industry obstacles.</p>
+As the world\'s industries and governmental bodies are seeking novel and sustainable solutions, the supply and demand for protein alternative products is more relevant than ever.
+We are providing a multifunctional platform for foodservice professionals to discuss and share revolutionary insights as well as to address recent industry obstacles.